Efficient program to print all prime factors of a given number

 The steps 1 and 2 take care of composite numbers and step 3 takes care of prime numbers.
 To prove that the complete algorithm works, we need to prove that steps 1 and 2 actually take care of composite numbers.
 This is clear that step 1 takes care of even numbers.
-And after step 1, all remaining prime factor must be odd (difference of two prime factors must be at least 2), this explains why i is incremented by 2.
+And after step 1, all remaining prime factors must be odd (difference of two prime factors must be at least 2), this explains why i is incremented by 2.

-Now the main part is, the loop runs till square root of n not till n.
+Now the main part is, the loop runs till the square root of n not till n.
 To prove that this optimization works, let us consider the following property of composite numbers.

-Every composite number has at least one prime factor less than or equal to square root of itself.
+Every composite number has at least one prime factor less than or equal to the square root of itself.

-This property can be proved using counter statement.
+This property can be proved using a counter statement.
 Let a and b be two factors of n such that a*b = n.
 If both are greater than √n, then a.b > √n, * √n, which contradicts the expression “a * b = n”.

 a) Find the least prime factor i (must be less than √n,)